richardjhong/tokenmaster/README.md

    ETHERSCAN_API_KEY="ENTER YOUR ETHERSCAN API KEY HERE"
    ```

 4. a.
-While still in the backend directory, enter the following command to deploy your contract to the Sepolia network and record contract address afterwards (Note: this will take a while as the deployment also does verification on Etherscan):
+While still in the backend directory, enter the following command to deploy your contract to the Sepolia network and record the contract address afterwards (Note: this will take a while as there's a built in 40 second timer to give enough time for the contract to be written to the Sepolia network first prior to verification):
     ```sh
     npx hardhat run scripts/deploy.ts --network sepolia
     ```